kabaka/weechat-log-server/README.md

 Until this is a gem (it will be soon), you must start the bot with `ruby -Ilib bin/weechat-log-server`.
 All args are optional, but setting `-p` or `-N` is recommended.

+One example for running a public WeeChat Log Server for just one buffer behind nginx is posted [here](https://gist.github.com/geistesk/113c3733349f56ab381f843e59e4daf0).

 ## Command Line Options

     Usage: bin/weechat-log-server [options]